utkarsh1706/HackOverflow/README.md

 # HackOverflow
 My team and I secured 2nd position in National AI Hackathon out of 100+ teams across India.

-The task at hand was to detect a gate underwater along with its center so that an autonomous bot could pass through it.
-We used state of the art algorithms like CLAHE and ULAP to restore true scene radiance under water.
-Using methods like Otsu's thresholding, Canny Edge Detection, Contour Moments we were successfully able to detect the gate's center.
+Problem Statement:
+You are working on an autonomous underwater vehicle that is navigating underwater avoiding obstacles and achieving targets.
+In the navigation there comes a gate of which you know the dimensions and color.
+The bot must pass through it without touching it in order to complete the mission.

+You have to write code for detecting the gate and to know its center in order for the bot to pass through it.
+You will get the raw images from the camera and you’ll have to perform image processing on it and get the results.